Arshad9999/IoT-InternetofThings/README.md

 # Practical-9

+## OBJECTIVE: To implement the LED blink using the Raspberry Pi

 In this practical, we will build a simple LED circuit and make it controllable from the Raspberry Pi using the General-Purpose Input/Output (GPIO) pins.
 The GPIO pins on the Raspberry Pi allow us to interface with external devices, such as LEDs, sensors, and more.
 ## LED Circuit: